Cleaning Your Basement Sump Pump

 Does Your Sump Pump Need Cleaning?

 The simple answer is yes.
 Think of your basement pump in the same way as you would the engine of a car.
-To keep a car in good running order it requires regular maintenance, and just like that, a basement pump will need regular basement pump servicing to avoid it breaking down and requiring a repair.
+To keep a car in good working order it requires regular maintenance, and just like that, a basement pump will need regular basement pump servicing to avoid it breaking down and requiring a repair.

 How Is a Sump Pump Cleaned?

-Your sump pump should be cleaned by a fully qualified professional to ensure that your sump pump receives the best of care, that it’s working as it should be, and that you are as protected against the chances of a breakdown in the near future.
+You should make sure that your sump pump is cleaned by a fully qualified professional to ensure that your sump pump receives the best of care, that it’s working as it should be, and that you are as protected against the chances of a breakdown in the near future as you can be.

 Should your sump pump fail our service engineers will carry out the following checks to ensure that your sump pump is fully cleaned and working again as soon as possible:

 - Disconnect the power to the sump pump.